TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 features of a language.
 Fortunately, this repository shares more samples than Hello World.
 One of these more complex programs is known as Reverse a String.

-The goal is to reverse a string in the general case.
+At the bare minimum, the algorithm should reverse ASCII strings.
+However, the goal should be to reverse a string in the general case.
 For instance, if a string contains surrogate pairs, the solution must not corrupt the string during reversal.
+Of course, this may be totally unreasonable in lower level languages like C, so just be reasonable.

 ### Requirements